Robin is a successful insurance marketing director, specializing in senior market products and helping independent agents succeed.

 If you go about it the right way, selling final expense insurance is easy.
 Networking can take place anywhere that you go socially, whether that is to the local coffee shop, town get-togethers, or events that are set up for marketing.
-T

-o get referrals, simply learn to talk to people the right way.
+To get referrals, simply learn to talk to people the right way.
 The fact that you sell insurance should come up naturally in the conversation, because usually in the course of a conversation, some aspect of life and death or sickness and health will come up.
 You can simply bring up the issue of insurance and ask people whether they have final expense coverage or whether they know anyone who needs it.

-Alternately, you can go to events for seniors, set up an information table, and talk to people there.
+You can also go to events for seniors, set up an information table, and talk to people there.
 Some agents hold mini-seminars in senior centers and in churches.
 They provide valuable information to seniors on a variety of topics, including burial expenses and insurance.
 Having the right carriers with a good IMO that gets you top compensation will enable you to offer the best options to your clients and also make good money.